ZosoV/msc_semester2/nlp/001_nlp_regex.md

 ---

 ### Other things in Notes
-- False Positives and Fase Negatives
+- False Positives and Fase Negatives.
+There is a good example in the book.
 - Greedy and non-greedy matching
 - Special Chars as `\s` blank space
 - backslah used to referred to special char as `\n`, `\t` or `\*` (the ast).